1. Organization of the companion guide

 4.2.6.1.
 Cases described in WCAG 2.0

-WCAG provide a number of cases to waive the full accessibility of a web page by making a Statement of Partial Conformance.
+WCAG provide a number of cases to waive the full accessibility of a web page by making a Statement of Partial Conformance31.

 4.2.6.1.1.
 Content supplied by third party